 How Do I Stop Birds From Drinking Pool Water?

-After learning about the repercussions of birds drinking from your swimming pool water, the most important question now is: how on earth will you deal with this?!
-No fret, I offer a few quick solutions.
+After learning about the repercussions of birds drinking from your swimming pool water, the most important question is: How will you deal with this?!

 1. Cover Up Your Pool

-The simplest way to deal with birds drinking your swimming pool water is to simply cover your pool up.
 If you can, get a large sheet to cover the top of your pool so birds can’t have access to it.

-I know this can be troublesome and tough, but it’s a surefire way to stop birds from drinking pool water.
+This can be troublesome and tough, but it’s a surefire way to stop birds from drinking pool water.

 2. Scare The Birds Away